 Share A new drinking water supply for Marree on FacebookShare A new drinking water supply for Marree on TwitterShare A new drinking water supply for Marree on LinkedinEmail A new drinking water supply for Marree link

-The commissioning of a new groundwater reverse osmosis desalination plant is currently in progress.
-Once completed, the facility will have a capacity of 126 kilolitres per day and will supplying safe, clean drinking water to the Marree community.
+A new groundwater reverse osmosis desalination plant, with a capacity of 126 kilolitres per day, is now operational and supplying safe, clean drinking water to the Marree community.

 The plant islocated at Fourth St, close to the existing groundwater bores, elevated water tanks, and other infrastructure.